How to Build a Healthy Morning Routine That Actually Sticks

 • prepare your bag

-• write a short to-do list
+• make a short to-do list

 • tidy your space